Lukarney/ConnectExp/README.md

 **Required Must-have Stories**

 * User can view feed
-* User can request to connect
 * user can create an account
 * user can login
-* users can be on the feed
+* user can swipe on feed to match
+* user can match with another user
+* user can see matches
+* user can view & edit own profile
+* user can message matches

 **Optional Nice-to-have Stories**

 * user can tap on photos for a detailed view
+* user can see reviews
-* user can view profile
+* user can find people based on requirements
-* user can message
+    * user can find people based on location specs
-* User can match with another user
+* user can see similar people

 ### 2. Screen Archetypes